-Best known for its festivals, spa and horse racing, my home town of Cheltenham isn’t the most obvious UK city break destination.
-It can get overshadowed by its more famous touristy neighbours – with Oxford on one side, Bath on the other and picture-postcard Cotswold villages all around it.
-But it’s makes for a great weekend break destination in its own right, with gorgeous Georgian architecture and plenty of great places to eat, drink and shop.
-So here’s my guide to how to spend 48 hours in Cheltenham.
+From an 18th-century spa destination to a modern festival town, my home town of Cheltenham can sometimes get overshadowed by its more touristy neighbours – with Oxford on one side, Bath on the other and picture-postcard Cotswold villages surrounding it.
+But Cheltenham has lots to offer as a weekend break destination in its own right.
+There’s gorgeous Georgian architecture, pretty parks, festivals dedicated to everything from music and literature to wellbeing and horse-racing, plus an impressive array of places to eat, drink and shop.
+So here’s my 48-hour itinerary for how to spend the perfect weekend in Cheltenham.

-Check in to the Malmaison Cheltenham, in the heart of Montpellier – Cheltenham’s most stylish district, with plenty of bars, restaurants and boutiques.
-Set in a white Regency villa, the hotel is classically grand from the outside but inside it’s modern and stylish, with lots of contemporary furniture and artworks, and modern tech like paperless check-in and in-room iPads (see my review of their sister hotel in a converted prison in Oxford).
+Check in to the Malmaison Cheltenham, located in the heart of Montpellier – Cheltenham’s most stylish district, surrounded by bars, restaurants and boutiques.
+Set in a white Regency villa, the hotel is classically grand from the outside but inside it’s modern and stylish, with lots of contemporary furniture and artworks, and modern tech like paperless check-in and in-room iPads.
 There’s lots of space to relax, with a cosy lounge-come-library and a Victorian conservatory as well as a smart bar, restaurant and spa.
-Double rooms start from £125 a night.
+Double rooms from £119 a night.

 Take a walk through Montpellier to the Daffodil for dinner.
-The restaurant serves modern British food in a converted art deco cinema, full of gorgeous original 1920s design features (I love it so much I got married there!).
-Head upstairs for a drink in the Circle Bar first, with a great cocktail list and half-price bubbly and two-for-one gin cocktails on Fridays from 12pm.
-Then walk down the sweeping stairs to the restaurant – where the cinema screen used to be you can now watch the chefs in action in the open kitchen.
+The restaurant serves modern British food in a converted art deco cinema, full of gorgeous original 1920s design features.
+Head upstairs for a drink in the Circle Bar first, with a great cocktail list and half-price bubbly on Fridays from 12pm.
+Then walk down the sweeping stairs to the restaurant – where the original cinema screen used to be you can now watch the chefs in action in the open kitchen.

 Start the day off with a walk through Montpellier and Imperial Gardens.
-Cheltenham is a big festival city – with annual jazz (May), science (June), music (July) and literature (October) festivals.
-The parks are used as festival venues, with marquees, shops, cafés and lots of free events.
+Cheltenham is a big festival town and the parks are used as venues for annual jazz (May), science (June), food (June), music (July) and literature (October) festivals.
 But even if you’re not there for a festival, you can grab a coffee from one of the park cafés and take a walk around the gardens.
 Carry on down the Promenade, Cheltenham’s main shopping street lined with elegant Georgian buildings.

-For some background on the town, join a history and architecture walking tour.
-The Blue Badge guides have lots of interesting stories about Cheltenham’s Regency buildings and its days as a holiday destination for upper-class spa-goers.
-Walks start from the Wilson Art Gallery and Museum at 11am and take 90 minutes (adults £5, children £3).
+To learn more about Cheltenham, join a history and architecture walking tour.
+The Blue Badge guides have lots of interesting stories about the town’s Regency buildings and its days as a holiday destination for upper-class spa-goers.
+Tours start from The Wilson gallery and museum at 11am (adults £6, under 16s £3).
 At the end of the tour, head back to the Wilson for a look around the galleries.
-It recently reopened after a big refurbishment and has a mix of exhibits, from Arts and Crafts furniture to the story of local hero Edward Wilson – one of Scott’s team on his ill-fated 1912 Antarctic expedition.
+There’s a real mix of exhibits, from Arts and Crafts furniture to the story of local hero Edward Wilson – one of Scott’s team on his ill-fated 1912 Antarctic expedition.

 Refuel with a stop at the Well Walk Tea Room for afternoon tea.
-It’s one of Cheltenham’s oldest shops and inside is packed with quirky antiques and crafts.
-Don’t miss a slice of their cake – from an unusual courgette sponge to a Cheltenham Dripper, the local version of a lardy cake – served on vintage crockery.
-Then burn it off with a walk to the Pittville Pump Room, about 20 minutes north of the town centre.
-Built in the 1820s, this was Cheltenham’s largest spa building, surrounded by manicured lawns and ornamental lakes.
-You can still taste the medicinal spa waters from the pump (open 10am–4pm, unless closed for an event).
+It’s one of Cheltenham’s oldest shops and is packed with quirky antiques and their cakes are served on vintage crockery.
+Don’t miss a Cheltenham Dripper – the local version of a lardy cake.
+Then walk it off with a trip to Pittville Pump Room, 15 minutes north of the town centre.
+Built in the 1820s, this was Cheltenham’s largest spa building and is surrounded by manicured lawns and ornamental lakes.
+You can still taste the medicinal spa waters (open 10am–4pm, unless an event’s on).

-If you’re a real ale fan, pop into the Jolly Brewmaster for a pint, a traditional-style pub with a great selection of beers on tap and a big beer garden with summer BBQs.
-Or if wine’s more your thing, head to The Grape Escape, an unstuffy tasting room with a big selection of wines and red and white tasting flights.
-Have dinner at Koj, a Japanese restaurant that specialises in sharing dishes (and doesn’t do sushi) run by a MasterChef finalist.
-Then finish the day with a dose of culture, with either a show at the ornate 1890s Everyman Theatre or a film at the Screening Rooms, a luxe cinema with armchairs and waiter drinks service.
+Start the evening with a pre-dinner drink.
+If you’re a real ale fan, pop into the Jolly Brewmaster for a pint, a traditional-style pub with a great selection of beers on tap and a big beer garden for summer nights.
+Or if gin’s more your thing, head to Gin and Juice at 131 The Prom, where they have over 350 different gins on the menu.
+Then have dinner at Koj, a Japanese restaurant that specialises in sharing dishes (and doesn’t do sushi) run by a MasterChef finalist.
+Their upstairs Bandana Monkey Bar is a good place to finish the night with a sake or shochu.

-If the sun’s out (or you’re feeling brave), start the day with a few laps at Cheltenham’s 1930s Sandford Parks Lido, one of the UK’s largest outdoor heated pools with a 50-metre main pool as well as childrens’ pools (adults £4.80, children 5–15/seniors £2.60).
-Or if that sounds too energetic, then try out the Hotel du Vin’s ESPA spa, for a relaxing massage, facial or body scrub.
-Head to the Boston Tea Party next for brunch, with everything from the full English ‘Boss’ breakfast to Scotch Pancakes with bacon and maple syrup.
+If the sun’s out (or you’re feeling brave), start the day with a few laps at Cheltenham’s 1930s Sandford Parks Lido.
+At 50 metres long it’s one of the UK’s largest outdoor heated pools and also has childrens’ pools (adults £5, concessions £3).
+If that sounds too energetic, spend the morning unwinding at Chapel Spa with a massage, facial or body scrub.
+Then head to the Bottle of Sauce for brunch, with everything from breakfast butties to chicken n’ waffles.

-If you’re in the mood for shopping, you can find the usual high-end, high-street shops (think White Company, Cath Kidston and Space NK) on Cheltenham’s Promenade.
-Or the area around Montpellier and the Suffolks has lots of interesting independent shops to explore.
-Check out the Triton Gallery for antiques and interior design inspiration, Bodega for women’s clothes and accessories, David Hayward for bespoke jewellery, Curious City Print Shop for quirky artwork and the Suffolk Anthology book shop.
+If you’re in the mood for shopping, you’ll find the usual high-end, high-street shops (think White Company and Space NK) on Cheltenham’s Promenade.
+Or the area around Montpellier and the Suffolks has lots of interesting independent shops.
+Check out the Triton Gallery for antiques and interiors inspiration, Bodega for women’s fashion, David Hayward for bespoke jewellery, Curious City Print Shop for quirky artwork and the Suffolk Anthology book shop.